• Skip to primary navigation

 Seared Duck Breast|AFoodCentricLife.com

 With a crispy golden skin, the mild, rich flavor of duck breast is wonderful for a special dinner or even a weeknight meal, and its so easy to make.
-Try it with the blackberry sauce from this recipe, as an option.
+Try it with the blackberry sauce (see post).
 For seasoning, I use my standard blend of sea salt, black pepper and granulated garlic, but sometimes I add Chinese Five Spice.

 Ingredients